Professor Lydia Bleasdale

 I primarily teach criminal law, including supervision of postgraduate and undergraduate dissertations in that area.

-In addition to my teaching and research commitments, I am the School of Law’s Director of Community Engagement.
-I oversee a range of opportunities through which the School engages with the local communities in and around Leeds, including the award-winning Welfare Rights project; a scheme assisting litigants in person; and public legal education projects (StreetLaw).
+In addition to my teaching and research commitments, I was the School of Law’s Director of Community Engagement for 11 years until 2021.
+I oversaw a range of opportunities through which the School engages with the local communities in and around Leeds, including the award-winning Welfare Rights project; a scheme assisting litigants in person; and public legal education projects (StreetLaw).
 All these projects provide students with the opportunity to work with clients, community partners and/or lawyers, at the same time as developing skills of use within a wide range of careers.
+I am covering this role in semester two of the 2022-23 academic year, while Dr Bradshaw is on study leave.

 In 2018 I won the national Oxford University Press Law Teacher of the Year Award and between 2019-21 I was a judge of the Award.